jethroflanagan/amd-in-a-box/README.md

 So now you can simply spellcheck line 3 of `main.js`.

 # How does it work?
-Of course, `sys.pkg` isn't running some magical hidden JS function.
-We're cheating a bit here. `sys.pkg` will check the string against a list of available packages.
+Of course, `sys.pkg` isn't running some magical hidden JS function. `sys.pkg` will check the string against a list of available packages.

 ## Making a reliable and up to date list of packages
-**Wait, hold up!
-Don't run away just yet.** This isn't some cheap and dirty fix.

 The packages are automatically generated using a NodeJS packager that recurses through all files in the script folder and turns them into a `JSON` list.